-While at cheer camp her senior year, Rhonda was selected to instruct for Universal Cheerleaders Association, from Memphis, Tennessee.
-She was also chosen to dance for the Memphis State Pom Pon Squad.
-After graduating from M.S.U., Rhonda choreographed for college cheer teams at Louisiana State University, the University of South Carolina, Auburn University and North Carolina State University.
+While at cheer camp her senior year, Rhonda was selected to instruct for Universal Cheerleaders Association, a division of Varsity Spirit from Memphis, Tennessee.
+She was also chosen to dance for the award winning, Memphis State Pom Squad for four years and was Captain her junior and senior year of college.
+After graduating from M.S.U., Rhonda choreographed for college cheer teams at Louisiana State University, the University of South Carolina, Auburn University, Austin Peay State University and North Carolina State University.
 It was at NC State, where Rhonda created the “Wolf Wall” pyramid.
 Rhonda was also the choreographer for the Memphis Showboat cheerleaders, the Dreamboats, for the United State Football League.

 In 1986, she had choreographed two national champions, NC State and Bartlett High School.
+She also had two other college teams make it to the finals, L.S.U. and University of S.C.
 In 1988, she again coached two national champions at Bartlett High School and Colonial Jr. High School.
 Rhonda taught dance and gymnastics at Colonial Jr. High from 1985 to 1988.
 In 1988, she was asked to be the Coordinator of Spirit Activities for Memphis State University.
 She coached their until 1992.
 In 1994, Rhonda was the choreographer for the Memphis Pharaohs dance team, the Nilettes, in the Arena Football League.